on-ramp/api-doc/source/includes/_crypto_flow.md

 A reference ID, required for this request, is provided in the [Notification of successful crypto transaction](#notification-of-successful-crypto-transaction)

-The main difference between this endpoint and the [Ingress API](#ingress-api) is that, the payment amount is absent from the request to this endpoint.
-This is because the payment amount depends on what is transferred by the user, instead of the amount provided in the request at the beginning of the crypto ingress flow.
+Please note that the payment amount is absent from the request to this endpoint.
+This is because the payment amount depends on what is transferred by the user, and not necessarily the amount provided during initiation of the crypto ingress operation.

 <aside class="success"><b><code>POST `https://api.onramp.ltd/rpc/create_crypto_ingress_invoice`</code></b></aside>